 Can I check out Government Publications?

 - Most of the U.S. and Nevada publications may be checked out at the circulation desk.
-Reference resources must be used in the library.
 If the publication is microfilm or -fiche, you may read it in the library or use the microform scanners to make copies.